Yann39/my-crypto-binder/README.md

 ## Usage

-1. Create and API key in your favorite exchange platform (read only recommended)
+1. Create API keys in your favorite exchange platform (read only recommended)
-2. In the application, go to the _settings_ page and add the key corresponding to the exchange under the _AppSetting_ menu
+2. In the application, go to the _settings_ page, then in the _Exchanges_ menu, edit the concerned exchange to add the related keys (public and private)
 3. Still in the settings page, click the 'synchronize' button under the _Synchronize with exchanges_ menu
 4. Enjoy a beer watching your million dollars